awsdocs/amazon-ec2-user-guide/doc_source/troubleshooting-ena.md

 `pps_allowance_exceeded`: *N*
 The number of packets dropped because the pps \(packets per second\) allowance limit was exceeded\.

-`conntrack_allowance_exceeded`: *N*
+`conntrack_allowance_available`: *N*
-The number of packets dropped because the connection count allowance limit was exceeded\.
+The number of tracked connections that can be established by the instance before exceeding the maximum number of tracked connections for that instance type\.

 `linklocal_allowance_exceeded`: *N*
 The number of proxy packets dropped because the pps \(packets per second\) allowance limit was exceeded\.